hwaseem04/Uncovering-Bias-Using-VAE/README.md

 # Uncovering-Bias-Using-VAE

-You can find more information about this project [here](https://hwaseem04.github.io/blogs/ssvae/)
+You can find more information about this project in this [blog](https://hwaseem04.github.io/blogs/ssvae/)